Uniform models of neutron and quark (strange) stars in General Relativity: Conclusion

 \section{Conclusion}

-From comparison of the parameters in the calculated models with experimental results we see that the results for values of $B$ could be considered as realistic only for maximal values of $B$, and even larger.
-At large $B$ the loss of stability of a strange star happens at mass $<~ (0.5 - 0.7) M_{\odot}$, what is much lower than the maximum neutron star masses for all equation of states.
-We could conclude therefore, that strange stars are not forming in the process of stellar evolution.
-A matter density in strange stars is comparable with the density at very early stages of universe expansion, where we could expect formation of SS at different masses without connection with stellar evolution.
-We may call it as Primordial Strange Stars (PSS) in analogy with Primordial Black Hole (PBH), in the case if both of them are real.
+A comparison of the parameters obtained in the calculated models with observational results for NS, and acceleration experiments shows, that the values of the bag constant $B$ can be considered realistic only for large values of $B \sim 750$, or even larger.
+At large $B$, the loss of stability of a strange star occurs at masses $\lesssim (0.5$–$0.7)\,M_{\odot}$, which is significantly lower than the maximum neutron star masses for all equations of state.
+We therefore conclude that strange stars are unlikely to form during stellar evolution.

+This conclusion is based on the Bag model, which itself is purely theoretical, and model dependent on the quantum field theory calculations.
+In absence of any reliable observational data (these objects are not yet discovered) we may deal only with theoretical instruments for EoS, in which the bag model is the most popular.
+This model depends on the theoretical approximate results of the relativistic quantum theory, which itself is not fully established.
+Observational NS data development, using different theoretical models, permits to obtain restrictions for the choice of these models.
+That leads to better understanding of some nuclear physics problems.
+This is not possible for quark matter, but theoretical consideration may serve as indication to search a way, where these objects could be discovered.

+The matter density in strange stars is comparable to the density at very early stages of the expansion of the Universe, where strange stars could, in principle, form with a wide range of masses, independently of stellar evolution.
+Such objects may be referred to as \emph{Primordial Strange Stars} (PSS), in analogy with Primordial Black Holes (PBHs), should either of these objects exist.